Vietnamese Pot-bellied: History

 The I is a traditional Vietnamese breed.
-It is thought to have originated in Nam Định province of Vietnam, in the Red River Delta.
+It is thought to have originated in the province of Nam Định, in the Red River Delta.
 It was the dominant local pig breed in most provinces of the delta, and was widely distributed in Nam Định province and the neighbouring provinces of Hà Nam, Ninh Bình and Thái Bình, as well as in the province of Thanh Hóa immediately to the south, in the North Central Coast region.

 Until the 1970s the I was probably the most numerous pig breed in northern Vietnam, with numbers running into millions.
 From that time, the more productive Móng Cái began to supplant it.
 The National Institute of Animal Husbandry of Vietnam started a conservation programme, with subsidies for farmers who reared purebred stock, but this had little benefit – there was some increase in numbers, but at the cost of increased inbreeding.
 In 1991, the total population of the I was estimated at 675000, and by 2010 the estimated number was 120.
-In 2003 the National Institute of Animal Husbandry listed its conservation status as "critical"; in 2007 the FAO listed it as "endangered".
+In 2003 the National Institute of Animal Husbandry listed its conservation status as "critical" and in 2007 the Food and Agriculture Organization of the United Nations listed it as "endangered"; in 2025 its conservation status was unknown.

 Small numbers of I pigs were exported in the 1960s to Canada and Sweden, to be kept in zoos or to be used for laboratory experiments.
-Within a decade, they had spread to animal parks in other countries in Europe; a few were reared on smallholdings.
-They entered the United States from Canada in the mid-1980s, and by the end of the decade the "pot-bellied pig" was being marketed as a pet.
+Within a decade, the I had spread to animal parks in other countries in Europe; a few were reared on smallholdings.
+The I entered the United States from Canada in the mid-1980s, and by the end of the decade the "pot-bellied pig" was being marketed as a pet.
 Not all of these were purebred, and some grew to considerable size; the fad was short-lived.

 In 2013 it was declared an invasive species in Spain.